mickfuzz/phd4/_posts/thesis_chapters/2023-9-2-Literature_review.md

 Sefton green
 ITO and Gee

-### Tinkering and Maps of learning Dimensions

-To address the play paradox,

-#### Barrier - Inequality of access to participatory culture communities - PERHAPS REWRITE THIS BASED ON TENSIONS
+#### Inequality of access to participatory culture communities (Barrier)

-In these more naturalistic settings, Ito and colleagues note that generative activities are the exception rather than norm even in expressly creative communities 2010).
+In these more naturalistic settings, Ito and colleagues note that generative activities are the exception rather than norm even in expressly creative communities [-@ito_hanging_2010].
 Productive partnerships in communities like Scratch are extremely rare compared to false starts.
-Studies of the New Grounds site which has a similar aim of creating media collaborations, via collabs, showed a 80 percent failure rate of collaborative projects Luther et al., 2010).
+Studies of the New Grounds site which has a similar aim of creating media collaborations, via collabs, showed a 80 percent failure rate of collaborative projects [@luther_why_2010].

 On the other end of the spectrum is the desire to bring open-ended practices into the school setting.
 We see that a similar pattern in different communities -- ABOVE IN MAKING - SCRATCH IN SCHOOLS While the focus of my study will be on family learning, due to the need for strategies to bring game making into schools settings, which I will address this issue.
 Kafai's study detailing an emergent peer pedagogy, accepts some of the limits of the school setting but identifies peer practices that show great promise.